 |Upload speed||91.09 Mbps|

-Avast uses OpenVPN as the tunnelling protocol along with AES-256-GCM ciphers.
+Avast uses OpenVPN as the tunneling protocol along with AES-256-GCM ciphers.
 This is good enough for ensuring that you are well-protected on the web.
 However, Avast VPN has a less than ideal logging policy.
 For instance, the company will log the VPN server’s IP address you’re connected to, the amount of data transferred, and connection timestamps.

 Although Avast is, by all means, a reliable solution for unblocking geo-restricted streaming services like Netflix and Hulu, you can access these services on some of its US servers and watch restricted content without any hassle.
 In addition, you can also use Avast VPN to access blocked torrenting websites with its P2P servers located in the locations such as the Netherlands, Czech Republic, France, Germany, and the USA.
-Check out the detailed pros and cons of this VPN in our Avast VPN complete review.

 4. CactusVPN — 3 Day Free Trial with Excellent Customer Support

 CactusVPN is not as big a name in the VPN industry as other providers.
 However, it is quite a decent, well-rounded service having what is probably the friendliest and responsive customer support team that I’ve had the pleasure of interacting with.
 In addition, CactusVPN offers a completely risk-free 3-day free trial that is extremely simple to sign up to.

 Sign up to CactusVPN, make a new account, and download the CactusVPN app on your device to get the free trial.
 However, there is a catch; the free trial is not available in every region, but it works for most of Europe and the Americas.
 Also, you don’t need to add any billing information like a credit card number for the free trial, which is super convenient.